 When we kicked off the Free To A Good Home emergency adoption program in the summer of 2005, we put out a press release and the response was overwhelming.
 We immediately adopted our every eligible cat and we kept getting them adopted out for the summer.
 It was not a large number, only one a day (since it was only for pre-sterilized cats which were not the majority then) but it totaled about 80 adoptions that summer.
 Because we could open up a new cage space on a daily basis it allowed us to shift our feline population around internally so that we did not hit the point of euthanasia for space that summer.
 The increased public awareness also helped lead to a 17% increase in overall adoptions that year.

-We still euthanized cats (and tragically still do).
+We still euthanized cats.
 But we did not have to euthanize one single healthy, happy cat just because there was no room at the inn.
 Not one.
 It was stunning.
 But what about the return rate?
 We tracked it.
 In the first year there were two returns, both for congenital health problems later found by a vet which could not be treated.
 Two out of eighty.
 Under 3%.
 At the time our standard adoption return rate was pushing 15%.
-We saved their lives and then gave them a successful adoption rate more than three times normal.
+We saved their lives and then gave them a successful adoption rate more than three times the norm.
 I knew we hadn’t solved the problem of cat euthanasia but I knew we had made a small step toward that solution.

 Until the next award recipient took the podium.
 He was a very famous animal welfare professional from the west coast, one who I was a little star struck to meet.
 His organization has won an award for something and he started by congratulating the other recipients on our award and our innovation.
 And then he turned to me, seated next to him on the stage, and derisively said, “…although I can’t say I think giving cats away seems like such a good idea.”
 Or something to that effect.
 I don’t remember because I was deflating and turning beat red in anger and embarrassment.